 Like all US visa programs and work permits the H4 EAD Application is not an easy application, but with the right immigration specialist managing your case, the process can be simplified.
-Recently there have been long delays in processing the H4 application which has come under scrutiny.
+Recently there have been long delays in the processing of H4 applications.

-Unfortunately, under the current administration, no immigration program is safe from the chopping block, even programs that are helpful to families.
+Unfortunately, under the current administration, no immigration program is safe from the chopping block, even programs that are helpful to families in the Greensboro, NC area.
 The Trump administration is working hard to disassemble programs that help immigrants to the US find the success that they deserve.

 The Bleak H4 EAD News – Is It All Bad?

 There is a lot of misinformation regarding H4 EAD news.
 Largely the two factions, those for the program and those against the program, fuel the misinformation that reaches concerned parties.
 One thing is for sure the program is under a great deal of fire and if the Trump Administration and their supporters have it their way, the program will end.